jirau/simple-api/README.md

 * Use the GET/items/count to get a record count of the entered items.
 * Use the GET/items endpoint to retrieve all existing records (note: delete the default filter to avoid errors).

 > what could go wrong?
-> * container fails to start, as container can't access your secrets (secrets created on the wrong namespace)
+> * The toolchain fails on the DEPLOY stage, due to the container failing to start due to failure to access secrets (secrets created on the wrong namespace)

+This completes our tutorial.
+Hope you were able to find it beneficial.
+The deployment pattern presented on this tutorial can be followed for other types of containerized applications.
+In addition, other networking configurations (such as Ingress, TLS, etc.) can be also configured by including the additional Kubernetes API Objects on the deployment.yaml file.
+As an alternarive to the simple NodePort configuration.